gddk/ats-plugin-cache-key-genid/README.md

 * The cache key is effectively md5(url) or md5(http://host/path).
 Change it to md5(http://host.genid/path)
 	* Take the url
 	* Find the host
-	* Lookup the host's generation ID in an embeded, super fast, super lightweight, mostly|all in memory, key/value pair kyotocabinet database
+	* Lookup the host's genid in an embeded, super fast, super lightweight, mostly in memory, key/value pair kyotocabinet database
 	* Make a newurl string by injecting the host's genid just after the host in the original url. ie http://foo.com/style.css becomes http://foo.com.2/style.css
 * Call TSCacheUrlSet with the newurl

 How do you accomplish the genid increment?
 Below we give you the kytocabinet command to do so.
-Presumably, you have some for of user interface where they request a Clear Cache operation.
-You must somehow relay this to your ATS server(s) and command then to increment that host's genid.
+Presumably, you have some form of user interface where users request a Clear Cache operation.
+You must relay this to your ATS server(s) and command them to increment that host's genid.
 There are many designs available for this.
 You either push or pull the command.
 This might be accomplished by an event bus, for example.
-Passing the request from a User admin UI to the ATS servers is beyond the scope of this write up.
+Passing these requests to the ATS servers is beyond the scope of this write up.

 ## Requires